PathRWKV: Enhancing Whole Slide Image Inference with Asymmetric Recurrent Modeling: Related Work

-Early WSI modeling methods adopt an end-to-end framework that directly maps raw WSIs to diagnostic outputs \cite{hatnet}, while recent studies have shifted toward a two-stage paradigm, one notable work is CLAM \cite{clam}.
-Specifically, in this two-stage approach, the first stage extracts tile-level features, and the second aggregates these to produce WSI-level predictions.
-Representative methods include ABMIL \cite{abmil}, CLAM \cite{clam}, and DSMIL \cite{dsmil}.
-ABMIL\cite{abmil} introduces a gated attention mechanism that adaptively weighs tiles to enable instance-level interpretability.
-CLAM \cite{clam} imposes instance clustering constraints to encourage diverse and discriminative feature learning, improving model generalization.
-DSMIL \cite{dsmil} further incorporates contrastive learning by combining instance, and bag-level supervision to better distinguish informative tiles.
-However, while these attention-based methods are widely adopted, they often struggle to fully capture complex spatial dependencies within WSIs.
-Additionally, their reliance on intricate attention mechanisms increases overfitting risk, particularly under limited-data regimes.
+The two-stage MIL paradigm becomes the mainstream recently, with the first stage extracts tile-level features, and the second aggregates them for slide-level predictions.
+Initial attempts within this paradigm employed simple aggregation strategies, such as average pooling (SlideAve) and max pooling (SlideMax) from MINNs~\cite{minns}, to combine tile features into a slide-level representation.
+While computationally efficient, these methods simply treat all tiles embeddings equally or focus exclusively on the most salient one, often failing to capture the complex, fine-grained information required for accurate diagnosis.
+To address this limitation, ABMIL~\cite{abmil} introduced a gated attention mechanism that adaptively weights tiles to enable instance-level interpretability.
+This simple yet effective mechanism has been widely adopted by most modern methods.
+Building on this, CLAM~\cite{clam} imposes instance clustering constraints to encourage diverse and discriminative feature learning, thereby improving model generalization.
+DSMIL~\cite{dsmil} further incorporates contrastive learning by combining instance- and bag-level supervision to better distinguish informative tiles.
+To address the challenge of limited data scale, DTFD-MIL~\cite{dtfdmil} proposes a double-tier feature distillation framework that utilizes pseudo-bags to virtually expand the training set, enhancing robustness in small-sample scenarios.
+Despite their widespread adoption, these attention-based methods often struggle to fully capture complex spatial dependencies within WSIs due to their inherent permutation invariance.

-To address these limitations, transformer-based models like TransMIL \cite{transmil} have been proposed to improve global context modeling and alleviate computational inefficiency of attention-based methods.
-TransMIL employs a fully transformer-based architecture that explicitly encodes positional and structural relationships among tiles, enabling more effective slide-level reasoning.
-Gigapath \cite{gigapath} further enhances global information flow through a dilated attention mechanism and leverages efficient vision backbones like LongNet \cite{longnet} to improve scalability.
-Despite these advancements, transformer-based frameworks still face overfitting and high memory consumption challenges, especially when processing large WSIs.
+Transformers have been introduced to alleviate the permutation invariance of attention-based methods and improve global context modeling.
+A representative method, TransMIL~\cite{transmil}, employs a Transformer-based structure that explicitly encodes positional and structural relationships among tiles, enabling more effective global spatial reasoning.
+Furthermore, Prov-GigaPath~\cite{gigapath} enhances global information flow through a dilated attention mechanism, leveraging efficient sequence modeling structures like LongNet~\cite{longnet} to improve scalability.
+Despite these advancements, Transformers still face challenges regarding overfitting and high memory consumption, especially when trained on small-scale datasets.